 Planning your visit

-Hours at the amusement park change frequently, so call ahead or check their website before you visit.
+Oaks Amusement Park operates from March through Labor Day weekend.
+Hours change frequently, so call ahead or check their website before you visit.
 From March until schools let out in June, the hours are usually Saturday and Sunday from 12–7 p.m.
-Once schools are out (starting June 13 in 2017) through September, the park is open Tuesday to Thursday from 12–9 p.m., Friday and Saturday from 12–10 p.m. and Sunday from 12–7 p.m.
+Once schools are out in June, through Labor Day weekend, the park is open Tuesday to Thursday from 12–9 p.m., Friday and Saturday from 12–10 p.m. and Sunday from 12–7 p.m.
 Admission to the park is free; tickets or bracelets must be purchased for rides.
 The roller rink has separate admission fees.

 Oaks Park is perhaps more reminiscent of a quaint, small-town state fair than it is of a Six Flags mega theme park.
 That said, over 900,000 people visit this fun-filled park annually, so crowds and lines are to be expected (especially on sunny weekends).
 To beat the crowds, visit midweek and arrive as close to noon as possible — that way, you’re sure to be first in line for the Scream’n Eagle!